 Going back to school is an exciting time for children as they look forward to entering the next grade level, seeing their friends and meeting new people.
 Yet it can also be a time of unforeseen dangers.
 By teaching children basic back to school rules and tips regarding their safety, they enter this exciting time with the knowledge and skills they need to stay safe while enjoying this special time and throughout the school year.

-Whether your child walks to school, rides a bike, takes a bus or you drive them in a car, reviewing the following safety tips with them makes traveling to and from school a safer experience.
+Whether your child walks to school, rides a bike, takes a bus, or you drive them in a car, reviewing the following safety tips makes traveling to and from school a safer experience.

 Walking to School - Tips for Parents

-If you feel your child does not have adequate pedestrian skills to walk to school, either walk with them until you are confident in their ability or make alternate arrangements for getting them to and from school.
+- If you feel your child does not have adequate pedestrian skills to walk to school, either walk with him until you are confident in his ability or make alternate arrangements for getting him to and from school.

-- Practice the route with your child if they are young or new to the school.
+- Practice the route with your child to be sure she knows it.

 - Make sure the route your child takes is safe and has a crossing guard at intersections.

 Walking to School - Tips for Children

 - Never take a shortcut through a wooded area.
 Stay on the route you practiced with your parents.

 - Walk to school with a friend or a group of friends.